SitecorePowerShell/Book/working_with_sitecore_items.md

 I've formatted the output above to show you that indeed the right language was returned.
 The command supports wildcards for both `-Language` and `-Version` parameters.
 You may have also noticed that the forward and backward slashes can be used interchangeably.

-**Example:** The following will return the latest version for all languages of an item.
+**Example:** The following retrieves the latest version for all languages of an item.

 ```powershell
 PS master:\> Get-Item master:/content/home -Language * | Format-Table DisplayName, Language, Id, Version, TemplateName